HistacomUnity/Histacom2-old/README.md

 TimeHACK has an AppVeyor at https://ci.appveyor.com/project/timehack/timehack (You can also use the AppVeyor Badge)

+TimeHACK has a YouTube channel at https://www.youtube.com/channel/UCU3uiIgHdLaNvPYEB1hWPsg (This has a tutorial on how to contribute)

 ## Documentation
 TimeHACK Documentation can be found at the TimeHACK Wiki. https://github.com/TimeHACKDevs/TimeHACK/wiki